microsoft/bond/README.md

 ## Dependencies

-The Bond repository uses Git submodules and should be cloned with the `--recursive` flag:
+The Bond repository uses Git submodules for its RapidJSON and gRPC dependencies.
+It should be cloned with the `--recursive` flag:

 ```bash